-The Ascension Macomb-Oakland Hospital Oral & Maxillofacial Surgery Residency Program (formerly known as the St. John Providence Oral & Maxillofacial Surgery Residency Program) is a 72 month (6-year), postdoctoral program fully accredited by the Commission on Dental Accreditation of the American Dental Association.
+The Ascension Macomb-Oakland Hospital Oral & Maxillofacial Surgery Residency Program is a 72 month (6-year), postdoctoral program fully accredited by the Commission on Dental Accreditation of the American Dental Association.
 We accept 3 residents per year.

 PGY-2: The second year resident continues their medical school experience dedicating this year to didactic course work.

 PGY-3: The third year resident participates in third year medical school clerkships, consisting of the following: 8 weeks of general surgery, 8 weeks of obstetrics and gynecology, 8 weeks internal medicine, 8 weeks of pediatrics, 4 weeks of family medicine, 4 weeks of neurology and 4 weeks of psychiatry.
 The resident will also complete their ER SubI, IM SubI and Step II Study months during this year.

 ***No resident stipend is offered during the PGY-2 year and a partial amount of the PGY-3 year.

 PGY-4: The fourth year resident continues their medical school curriculum, but is employed during this year.
 The resident completes the following rotations during this year: 5 months of anesthesia (2 months - pediatric anesthesia at Children's Hospital of Michigan, 3 months - general anesthesia); 5 months of general OMFS; 3 months of medical school (1- Step 2 study month; 1-ER sub-I and 1- Head & Neck sub-I).

 PGY-6: The sixth year resident is the chief of their OMFS service and assumes primary responsibly for his/her service.

 The Oral & Maxillofacial Surgery faculty consists of four full-time faculty, one part-time faculty and twenty private practitioners.
 Each member contributes specific clinical expertise to enhance resident teaching.

 We have an outstanding group of residents who exhibit drive, determination and great team work with the overriding goal of achieving surgical excellence in their field.